MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 ## Getting started

-First, we'll start by setting up some basic things in Google Play.
-There are a few good guides on how to do this, so we aren't going to reinvent the wheel.
+First, we start by setting up some basic things in Google Play.
+There are a few good guides on how to achieve some of these tasks, so we aren't going to reinvent the wheel.

-1. Create an **Application** - If you haven't done so already, you'll need to create an application in the [Google Play Developer Console](https://play.google.com/apps/publish).
+1. Create an **Application** - If you don't have an application created, you need to do that in the [Google Play Developer Console](https://play.google.com/apps/publish).

-2. Build your game APK, and upload it as an Alpha Build.
-    - Select **Manage Releases**.
-    - Select **Manage Alpha**.
-    - Select **Upload APK**.
+2. Build your game AAB, and upload it for internal testing.
+You can follow [this](https://support.google.com/googleplay/android-developer/answer/9859348?visit_id=638373214207471441-2235763004&rd=1) guide on how to release your app to **Internal testing** track.
+During the signing process consider that for your app bundle you have to use your own keystore for this purpose.
+Refer to [this](https://docs.unity3d.com/Manual/android-keystore-create.html) doc on how to create a keystore.

 3. Set up Google Play Games services following the instructions on this page: [Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling).

-4. Download the [Google Play Games SDK](https://github.com/playgameservices/play-games-plugin-for-unity) (if you haven't done so already) and install it.
+4. Download the [Google Play Games SDK](https://github.com/playgameservices/play-games-plugin-for-unity) and install it.

-5. Install the PlayFab Unity SDK (if you do not know how to do this, follow the [Unity3D quickstart guide](../../../sdks/unity3d/quickstart.md)).
+5. Install the PlayFab Unity SDK (if you don't know how to do this task, follow the [Unity3D quickstart guide](../../../sdks/unity3d/quickstart.md)).

 ## Configuring Google Play Games